 Congratulations and wow so good to know!
 Based on that inspiring information, it would be perfect to now talk about the cause that’s close to your heart.
-Can you please tell us about how and why you started to learn how to sign.
-How long did it take you to learn sign language?
+Can you please tell us how and why you started to learn how to sign and how long did it take you to learn sign language?

 When I was 18, I did a beauty pageant and there was a Deaf girl that everyone ignored.
 I stayed with her and managed to communicate via gesturing and vowed from that point when I had the time, I would learn to sign so no Deaf person would ever feel ostracised.